Kong/kong/README.md

 - *DB reachability*: Can the Kong node reach it's Database or not (Guage 0/1).
 - *Connections*: Various NGINX connection metrics like active, reading, writing, accepted connections.
+- *Memory Usage*:
+   - *Shared dict usage*: Memory usage for each shared dictionaries in bytes.
+   - *Shared dict capacity*: Capacity for each shared dictionaries in bytes.
+   - *Lua VM memory usage*: Memory usage for Lua VM on each worker in bytes.

 ### Grafana Dashboard